woutdp/live_svelte/README.md

 end
 ```

-If you component is in a directory, for example `assets/svelte/components/some-directory/SomeComponent.svelte` you need to include the directory in your name: `some-directory/SomeComponent`.
+If your component is in a directory, for example `assets/svelte/components/some-directory/SomeComponent.svelte` you need to include the directory in your name: `some-directory/SomeComponent`.

 ### Examples